3mdeb/news-and-ideas/blog/content/post/2019-05-08-bit-bang-theory-with-rte.md

 * find suitable connected chip
 * stop that chip
-* flash with file (which is in our directory `~/bootloader/`) starting at 0x8000000 address, then verify if flashing was successful
+* flash with file (which is in our directory `~/bootloader/`) starting at 0x8000000 address, then verify if flashig was successful
 * reset device
 * close bit banging procedure